Alionides/azgpt/README.md

-# AZGPT - A ChatGPT clone
+# AZGPT - A Laravel based ChatGPT app only translate from english to Azerbaijan language

 This is a simple clone of ChatGPT made with Laravel using the OpenAI PHP client.